Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Introduction

-What is common to the above described problems is that they all concern with estimating a sequence of time-specific latent relational structures between a fixed set of entities (i.e., variables), from a time series of observation data of entities states; and the relational structures between the entities are time evolving, rather than being invariant throughout the data collection period as commonly assumed in nearly all previous work on structure estimation such as~\cite{bresler07reconstruction, meinshausen06high, ravikumar08high, ravikumar09high}.
-Typically, the available data for the problem are very scarce, with only one or at most a few measurements per time point corresponding to any particular latent structure; and the data are very high-dimensional, with the total number of observations small compared to the total number of potential relations, which make the problem of structure estimation even more challenging than the static case studied recently by~\cite{ravikumar09high}.
+The aforementioned problems have commonality in estimating a sequence of time-specific latent relational structures between a fixed set of entities (i.e., variables), from a time series of observation data of entities states; and the relational structures between the entities are time evolving, rather than being invariant throughout the data collection period as commonly assumed in much of the current literature on high-dimensional undirected network estimation (see, e.g., \citet{meinshausen06high, bresler07reconstruction, yuan07model, banerjee07model, rothman08spice, friedman08sparse, ravikumar08high, fan09network, peng09partial, ravikumar09high, wang09learning, guo10joint} and references therein).
+Typically, the available data for the problem are very scarce, with only one or at most a few measurements corresponding to any particular latent structure, while the total number of potential relations is large and exceeds the total number of observations.
+However, as we will show later, under the assumption that the network is sparse and slowly changes with time, it is possible to consistently estimate the network structure at any time point.